Generate a Publication-Ready Table from an ERGM Object

 Source:R/tabulergm_table.R

-tabulergm_table.RdS3 generic that dispatches to methods for fitted ergm objects
+tabulergm_table.RdS3 generic that dispatches to methods for fitted ergm objects or plain formula objects, calling the internal parsing engine and returning a formatted table.

 Usage